 Join our Prod Staff!

-Each year, UMGASS strives to produce two full stage productions of a work of Gilbert & Sullivan and we are constantly on the lookout for new local talent and fresh ideas to work with.
-If you have ever thought of director, designing sets or costumes, or any of the other myriad of theatre managerial roles, we would love to have you!
+Each year, UMGASS strives to produce two full stage productions of a work of Gilbert & Sullivan.
+We are constantly on the lookout for new, local talent and fresh ideas to work with.
+If you have ever thought of directing, designing sets or costumes, or any of the other myriad of theatre managerial roles, we would love to have you!

 Typically shows are chosen a year in advance.
 This season's productions will be:

-The Pirates of Penzance in the Fall 2022 semester and Patience in Winter 2023.
-Petitions for Patience are still open (deadline is October 1st)
+Ruddigore in the Fall 2023 semester and Iolanthe in Winter 2024.
+Petitions for Ruddigore are still open (deadline is June 1st)